Samuel Grant

-Samuel Grant (1741-1808), Maroon officer from Charles Town, Jamaica.
-Sam Grant was an officer of the Jamaican Maroons who made a career out of hunting runaway slaves.
+Samuel Grant (1741–1808) was a Jamaican officer of the Jamaican Maroons who made a career out of hunting runaway slaves.
+He was from Charles Town, Jamaica.

 Tried for killing sea captain

 Grant first came to prominence as a member of a team of Windward Maroons that came under the command of Scott's Hall officer Davy the Maroon, who may have been his father.

 In 1774, Grant allegedly killed a white sea captain named Townshend and his black slave while hunting runaways near Hellshire Beach, and then fled to Moore Town for refuge.
 Admiral George Rodney, who was in Kingston at the time, sent two warships to Port Antonio in response to the incident.

 There was a stand-off as the Maroons stood by Grant, but the white Superintendent-General, Robert Brereton, persuaded the Moore Town Maroons to hand over Grant, who stood trial at Spanish Town.
 However, much to the surprise of local planters, Grant was eventually acquitted of the murder of Townshend.